Eagles training camp 2022: Eagles-Dolphins joint practice canceled

 - Nick SirianniAmerican football coach

-Eagles-Dolphins joint practice canceled because of ‘non-COVID illness’ originally appeared on NBC Sports Philadelphia
+Eagles-Dolphins joint practice canceled because of ‘non-COVID illness’ originally appeared on NBC Sports Washington

 MIAMI GARDENS, Fla. — The joint practice between the Eagles and Dolphins scheduled for Thursday morning in South Florida has been canceled.